slicervm/docs.slicervm.com/docs/examples/gpu-ollama.md

 ![Ollama running the qwen3 model to generate a story about a microVM's first day at school](/images/ollama.png)
 > Ollama running the qwen3 model to generate a story about a microVM's first day at school.

+GPU / VFIO mounting only works with Slicer running on `x86_64` at present.

 ## Set up your VM configuration

 There a three differences to the other examples we've seen so far: